This strawberry tart recipe is so easy it’s perfect for people who proclaim they cannot bake.

 And there are fresh strawberries in Cuba.
 Perhaps you can find them shipped in from Mexico for the resorts in Varadero or Cayo Coco but I rent an apartment in Havana and there are only local fruits and vegetables at the market.

 I hate to complain as July is mango AND avocado season in Cuba.
-Two of my favourite things that we cannot grow in Canada.
+Two of my favourite exotic fruits that we cannot grow in Canada.
 And I know when you live somewhere else it’s always a trade off.
 I love living in Havana but…

 I really missed strawberries.